Eternals (comics): Fictional history

-When the Celestials visited Earth 1,000,000 years ago and performed genetic experiments on early proto-humans, they created two divergent races: the long-lived Eternals, and the genetically unstable and monstrously grotesque Deviants.
-These experiments also led to the capacity for super-powered mutations in humans.
-They also performed this experiment on other planets (such as the Kree and Skrull homeworlds) with similar results.
+When the Celestials visited Earth 1,000,000 years ago and performed genetic experiments on early proto-humans, they created two divergent races: the long-lived Eternals, and the monstrous Deviants.
+These experiments also led to the capacity for mutations in humans.

-Despite looking human, Eternals are much longer-lived (but were not originally fully immortal), and that kept them from having much contact with their human cousins.
-Eternals have a low birth rate; they can interbreed with humans but the result is always a normal human (although Thena's son, Joey Athena seems to have become an Eternal with long-lived properties and powers).
-Despite this, the Eternals have in general protected the human race, especially from the Deviants, with whom they have always had an enmity.
-The Eternals also developed advanced technology.

-Long ago, a civil war broke out amongst the Eternals over whether to conquer the other races, with one faction led by Kronos and the other by his warlike brother, Uranos.
-Kronos's side prevailed, and Uranos and his defeated faction left Earth and journeyed to Uranus where they built a colony.
-Some of Uranos's group soon tried to return to Earth to re-kindle the war, but they were attacked by a passing Kree ship and forced to land on Saturn's moon Titan.
-There they built another colony (experiments performed by Kree scientists on a captured Eternal led them to go to Earth and perform their genetic experiments on a group of humans, thus creating the Inhumans).
+A civil war broke out amongst the Eternals over whether to conquer the other races, with one faction led by Kronos and the other by his brother, Uranos.
+Kronos's side prevailed; Uranos and his defeated faction left Earth and journeyed to Uranus, where they built a colony.
+Some of Uranos's group tried to return to Earth to re-kindle the war, but were attacked by a passing Kree ship and forced to land on Saturn's moon Titan, where they established a colony.

-One day, Kronos's experiments in cosmic energy caused a catastrophic release of energy throughout the Eternals' city, Titanos, destroying it, activating latent genes in the Eternals, and disintegrating the scientist's body.
-The Eternals now found they could channel large quantities of cosmic energy themselves, granting them near-godlike power.
-The accident left Kronos in an immaterial state, so a new leader had to be chosen.
-For the first time, the Eternals merged into a single being, the Uni-Mind, to decide which of Kronos's sons, Zuras or A'lars should be the new leader.
-Zuras was chosen to be the Prime Eternal, and A'lars chose to leave Earth to avoid causing another civil war and journeyed to Titan.
+Kronos's experiments in cosmic energy caused a catastrophic release of energy throughout the Eternals' city, Titanos, destroying it, activating latent genes in the Eternals, and disintegrating Kronos's body.
+The Eternals gained the ability to channel cosmic energy, granting them near-godlike power.
+Kronos's son Zuras was chosen to succeed Kronos as Prime Eternal, while his other son A'lars chose to leave Earth to avoid causing another civil war and left for Titan.